 Your preschoolers will love this easy and fun activity.

-Straw rockets are a blast to play with and can be used to facilitate the learning of math skills such as measurement and counting backwards.
+Straw rockets are a blast to play with and can be used to facilitate the learning of math skills such as measurement and counting backward from 10 to 1.

 This activity is the perfect compliment to an Outer Space Theme!

 Assembly is easy, preschoolers can complete their rocket with little adult support.

 Print the rocket of your choice, either color or B&W. Your preschooler may enjoy adding their own flair to their rocket using the B&W version.

 Begin by cutting out the rocket.
 When preschoolers cut their own rocket out they are working on hand-eye coordination and developing fine motor skills.